SDXorg/pysd/README.md

 The [Behavior Analysis and Testing Software(BATS)](http://www.ie.boun.edu.tr/labs/sesdyn/projects/bats/index.html) delveloped by [Gönenç Yücel](http://www.ie.boun.edu.tr/people/pages/yucel.html) includes a really neat method for categorizing behavior modes and exploring parameter space to determine the boundaries between them.

-### Notional Capabilities Development Pathway

-The initial use case would be to import a fully developed SD model (created in Vensim, or Stella/iThink, etc.) into PySD via the XMILE format; and then use third party tools to perform statistical analysis and inference, and to interface with external data.

-####Current Features

-1. Basic XMILE and Vensim parser, limited to a subset of functions for which the Markov Property holds
-4. Established library structure and data formats
-4. Simulation using existing python integration tools
-5. Basic demonstrations of integration with python Data Science functionality
-6. Run-at-a-time parameter modification

-####Planned Features

-1. Step-at-a-time parameter modification / time-variant exogenous inputs
-2. Extended backends for storing parameters and output values
-3. More extensive XMILE and Vensim model parsers
-4. Demonstration of integration with Machine Learning/Monte Carlo/Statistical Methods
-5. Integration with EMA Workbench

-####Possible features

-- Embed SD.js front end in iPython widget
-- XMILE display component parser
-- Customizations of external Data Science tools for dynamic systems
-- Incorporation of analysis tools specific to dynamic systems
-- Python methods for programmatically manipulating SD model structure
-- Additional SD tools: checks for model units, value limits, etc.
-- Python methods for saving XMILE models
-- Manage varying the time step of integration/adaptive integration time step
-- Infer logical ways to automatically lay out stock and flow diagrams
-- Add hooks to vensim, other SD programs, to allow running models with other engines
-- Turn off and on 'traces' or records of the values of variables
-- Show different 'submodels' in the model diagram
-- Infer units when possible from other areas
-- Hover over stock/flow elements to get things like units, descriptions, values, etc.
-- Output DataFrame including tags for units

-### PySD Design Philosophy

-- Do as little as possible.
- - Anything that is not endemic to System Dynamics (such as plotting, integration, fitting, etc) should either be implemented using external tools, or omitted.
- - Stick to SD.
-Let other disciplines (ABM, Discrete Event Simulation, etc) create their own tools.
- - Use external model creation tools
-- Use the language of system dynamics.
-- Be simple to use.
-Let SD practitioners who haven't used python before understand the basics.
-- Take advantage of general python constructions and best practices.
-- Be simple to maintain.